atelierdumobile/appdeploy/README.md

 ## Features
 - [x] Get quick info on your iOS and android App (support of .xcarchive, .ipa and .apk archive)
-- [x] iOS: Get fast access to your app ressource, and plist info
+- [x] iOS: Get fast access to your app resource, and plist info
 - [x] iOS: Get notified when you did a build and allow to handle it
-- [x] Use default template (branded or with app icone) or create your own one with html
+- [x] Use default template (branded or with app icon) or customize your own one
-- [x] Deploy on your server without extra configuration just html is required
+- [x] Deploy to your server without extra configuration just html support is required
-- [x] Usage in you CI by using it in command line
+- [x] Notify build&deployment success with Hipchat or Prowl
-- [x] Notify the build with success with Hipchat or Prowl
+- [x] Integrate it in your Continuous Integration by using it in command line
 - [x] Download the app with a versionned url

 ## Download and installation